Training material

 Above all, the benefits of LPAs extend beyond tangible improvements to include intangible gains, such as increased floor time for management, reinforced process steps, and the demonstration of the importance of critical processes to the entire organization.

-The Advantages of Digitized Layered Process Audits
+The advantages of digitized Layered Process Audits

 The transition from traditional paper-based audits to digital Layered Process Audits offers countless advantages: